-Location: Poland, an East Cenral European nation, borders six countries: Germany, Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, and a Russian exclave, Kaliningrad Oblast.
+Location: Poland, an East Central European nation, borders six countries: Germany, Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, and a Russian exclave, Kaliningrad Oblast.
 Its Baltic Sea coast spans 328 miles.
-See a map of Poland
+See a map of Poland for more geographical information.

 Capital: Warsaw (Warszawa), population = 1,716,855.